paul-kirui/financialapidocs/README.md

-# api-docs
+# financalapi-docs

-- Financal APIallows fine-grained configuration of how incoming traffic is distributed across VM instances.
+- This financal API allows fine-grained configuration of how incoming traffic is distributed across VM instances.

 - This Financal API serves as reference for any externally available APIs that publishes to its clients, users, and partners.